Hamilton Brown

-Hamilton Brown (1776 – 18 September 1843) was a Scots-Irish planter, slave owner, and politician in Saint Ann Parish, Jamaica which he represented in the House of Assembly of Jamaica for 22 years.
+Hamilton Brown (1776 – 18 September 1843) was an Irish-born planter and politician who resided in Saint Ann Parish, Jamaica, which he represented in the House of Assembly of Jamaica for 22 years.
 Brown founded the settlement of Hamilton Town in Saint Ann Parish, which was named after him.

 Early life

-Hamilton Brown was born in 1776, to an Ulster-Scots Presbyterian family in County Antrim, Ireland.
+Hamilton Brown was born in 1776 to a Presbyterian Ulster-Scots family in Bracough, a townland north of Ballymoney, County Antrim in Ireland.

 Career

 Brown began his career as an estate bookkeeper but acquired significant land holdings and agricultural interests in the British colony of Jamaica.
 He was a pen-keeper (cattle breeder) and was responsible for a large cattle fair held on Pedro Plains in Saint Elizabeth Parish in 1829.
 He also grew sugar and owned the Antrim, Colliston, Grier Park, and Minard plantations, all in St Ann, as well as having interests in numerous others.

 He gave his name to Brown's Town, originally known as Hamilton Town, in St Ann, which he founded, and in 1805 he paid for the construction of the original St Mark's Anglican Church in Brown's Town.

 He was a member of the House of Assembly of Jamaica in 1820 and represented Saint Ann Parish in that assembly for 22 years.
 In 1832, he met Henry Whiteley on his trip to Jamaica to whom he argued that Jamaican slaves were better off than the English poor and therefore the British government should not interfere with the way the Jamaican planters managed their slaves; Whiteley went on to witness harsh and arbitrary whipping of slaves at the plantations that he visited during his stay.